RESISTANCE, AGENCY, AND CULTURAL PRODUCTION

 “The brilliant writers and debaters assembled here come at the issue from different angles, all from the central belief that art is never not political.
 In the end, they are less interested in arguing for or against tactics than they are in advocating an art of political thinking.”

 —Holland Cotter, co-chief art critic, The New York Times

 “Artistic resistance has seldom proven so socially useful, or as complicated.
-This intellectually engaging study targets the paradoxes, limitations, and media spectacle of organized cultural boycotts and state-sponsored censorship from South African apartheid in the 1980s, to present day Israel, Palestine, Cuba, the Gulf States, UK, and USA among other geopolitical zones of conflict.” —Gregory Sholette, artist and author of Delirium and Resistance: Activist Art and the Crisis of Capitalism
+This intellectually engaging study targets the paradoxes, limitations, and media spectacle of organized cultural boycotts and state-sponsored censorship from South African apartheid in the 1980s, to present day Israel-Palestine, Cuba, the Gulf States, the United Kingdom, and the United States among other geopolitical zones of conflict.” —Gregory Sholette, artist and author of Delirium and Resistance: Activist Art and the Crisis of Capitalism

 PRE-ORDER NOW AND GET 15% OFF.
 BOOK SHIPS IN APRIL.

 Boycott and divestment are essential tools for activists around the globe.
 Today’s organizers target museums, universities, corporations, and governments to curtail unethical sources of profit, discriminatory practices, or human rights violations.
 They leverage cultural production – and challenge its institutional supports – helping transform situations in the name of social justice.